 After you arrive at the Hotel your guide will brief you about the trip shortly, this will be the pre-trip meeting for you, so please make sure that you ask all the questions.

-Annapurna Base Camp Trek immerse you in the culture of Gurung and mixed people, landscapes and beauty of Nepal.
+Annapurna Base Camp Trek is a spectacular short trek with a huge variety of terrain, from rice terraces to glacial moraine.
+Annapurna Base Camp Trek also known as Annapurna Sanctuary trekking.
 It offers outstanding High Mountain views of Annapurna I(8091m), Tent Peak(5695m), Glacier Dome(7193m), Gangapurna (7455m), Annapurna III (7555m), Machhapuchhre (6993m), Hiuchuli (6444m) & Annapurna south (7219m) along with 360 degree view in the valley.
 Annapurna Basecamp has a fine close-up Mountain View without acclimatization day.
 The maximum elevation of this trek is 4130m from the sea level.